daveshaheen/sandbox/dotnet/rates/README.md

 # Sandbox - Parking Rates Web API

-Pull down the project and if you have docker installed run the following command to build and create the runtime.
+Pull down the project and cd to the App directory.

+If you have docker installed run the following command to build and create the runtime.

     docker build --target build-env -t aspnetcore-builder:2.0 . && docker build --target runtime-env -t rates-api-runtime:latest .